neatwork-ai/neatcoder/README.md

 Neatcoder is an IDE extension designed to serve as an AI Pair Programmer.
 In other words, it's the developers' best friend.

 As it stands, Neatcoder has the ability to initialise and scaffold any codebase in a programming language of your choice.
-Neatcoder also allows developers to index foreign interfaces such as databases and APIs of any given protocol or framework.
+Neatcoder also allows developers to index external interfaces such as databases and APIs of any given protocol or framework.

 ## The structure
 There are two parts to the codebase: The frontend of the extension which can be found in the `client` folder and the backend of the extension which can be found in `crates/neatcoder`.